I'm a designer turned Materials Scientist focused on inter-sectional things like electronic textiles.

 (pictured above - a heating LEL that can reach 200 degrees F)

-Maddy’s work has built the foundation for several pending patents and has lead to invitations to lecture at Columbia University, Parsons School of Design, NYU and University of Illinois Champaign Urbana.
+Maddy’s work has built the foundation for several patents and has lead to invitations to lecture at Columbia University, Parsons School of Design, NYU and University of Illinois Champaign Urbana.

 In addition to e-textiles, Maddy has performed computational design and physical computing work for the F.I.T Museum, Forbes 30 Under 30 Summit, CNBC’s Jump Jive and Thrive and Google Creative Lab.
 She has also held creative technology residences at the School of Visual Arts, Autodesk, and Pratt’s BF+DA where she won the BF+DA Technology Innovation Award.